You can once again redeem Norwegian CashPoints (sort of)

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 In February, Norwegian Airlines — once one of Europe’s most popular low-cost carriers — “paused” its loyalty programme as the airline restructured.

 Well, Norwegian has successfully exited the examinership and reconstruction processes.
 As promised, the Norwegian Reward programme is up and running again.
 You can now earn and redeem CashPoints on Norwegian flights and extra services like baggage fees again.

 Want more credit card news and travel advice from TPG?
 Sign up for our daily newsletter.

 What this means for you

-This came after years of massive growth for the airline.
+This string of bad news surrounding Norwegian Airlines comes after years of massive growth for the airline.
 Before the pandemic, the airline beefed up its U.S. presence by offering low-cost transatlantic flights from major U.S. cities to its numerous European gateways.
 Its route network once comprised of premier routes like Los Angeles (LAX) and New York-JFK to London-Gatwick (LGW).

 Welcome to The Points Guy!